Skip to main content

 The PSU id+ card is Penn State's official identification card.
 It can be used for LionCash, library reservations, discounts, and much more.
 You must follow this process in order to get your ID+ card:

-1. Visit the IT Service Desk in 044 Blissell Library and Computer Center
+2. Once the photo has been approved, visit the IT Service Desk in 044 Blissell Library and Computer Center

-2. Present a valid driver's license, passport, state-issued photo ID, military ID, government-issued photo ID, high school photo ID with a Social Security Card, college ID with a Social Security Card, or a Permanent Resident Card to confirm your identity.
+3. Present a valid driver's license, passport, state-issued photo ID, military ID, government-issued photo ID, high school photo ID with a Social Security Card, college ID with a Social Security Card, or a Permanent Resident Card to confirm your identity.
 Without one of these valid forms of ID, we cannot issue you an id+ card.

 Learn more about id+ cards at the id+ website.

-2. Enrolling in Two-Factor Authentication (2FA)
+2. Enrolling in Multi-Factor Authentication (MFA)

-2FA is an added security measure similar to how you protect your bank account with a pin number (something you know) and debit card (something you have) when you withdraw money from an ATM.
+MFA is an added security measure similar to how you protect your bank account with a pin number (something you know) and debit card (something you have) when you withdraw money from an ATM.

-After you enroll in 2FA, when you log in to WebAccess—Penn State’s online authentication system that protects Office365, Workday, Canvas, and more—you will enter your Penn State user ID (i.e., xyz5000) and password (something you know) as usual, and then use your smartphone or another device (something you have) to verify your identity.
+After you enroll in MFA, when you log in to WebAccess—Penn State’s online authentication system that protects Office365, Workday, Canvas, and more—you will enter your Penn State user ID (i.e., xyz5000) and password (something you know) as usual, and then use your smartphone or another device (something you have) to verify your identity.

 3. Microsoft Office 365 (Email, Calendaring and more)